bbeare22/bbeare22/README.md

 ---

 #### 🗺️ [Around the U.S.](https://github.com/bbeare22/se_project_aroundtheus)
-An interactive front-end project allowing users to share and like photos from around the U.S.
+An interactive front-end app allowing users to share and like photos from around the U.S.
 Built using vanilla JavaScript and BEM for clean, maintainable code.
 **Tech:** JavaScript, HTML, CSS, Git
 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6%2B-yellow)